Spring 2015 Concerts and Events

 Suzuki Strings at USC has two terms that include a weekly private lesson and group class for the students.
 The fall term is September through December (12 weeks) and spring term is January through May (17 weeks).

-Before enrolling your child in the Suzuki Strings program, please contact director, Rebecca Hunter, and she will put you in touch with your private teacher.
+Before enrolling your child in the Suzuki Strings program, please email firstname.lastname@example.org and we will put you in touch with your private teacher.

 Parents are considered the “home teacher” and are required to attend the weekly private lessons with their children.
 They are responsible for helping establish their child's daily practice routine and working with them on reinforcing the concepts and exercises assigned by the instructor.
 During the lesson, the parent is asked to take notes to ensure they fully understand the assignments.
 If the parent's questions have not been answered during the lesson, we encourage them to contact the teacher at a later time to address their questions.